Where is Piedmont and what is its climate?

 How is Valpolicella Ripasso made?

-Recioto della Valpolicella is made with fresh, semi-dried, or dried grapes?
+Recioto della Valpolicella is made with fresh, semi-dried, or fully dried grapes?

-Recioto della Valpolicella is made with semi-dried grapes.
+Recioto della Valpolicella is made with semi-dried grapes, which are dried on straw mats prior to fermentation.

 Recioto della Valpolicella wines are dry, semi-sweet, or sweet?